Discrete connections on principal bundles: the Discrete Atiyah Sequence

 \subsection{The category of fiber bundles with a section}

 It is well known that the smooth fiber bundles and the smooth bundle maps (together with the standard identity and composition of maps) form a category that we denote by $\FB$.
-Let $M$ be a manifold, we denote by $\FB_M$ the fiber category over $M$, that is, the subcategory of fiber bundles with base $M$ and morphisms over $id_M$.
-Unfortunately, neither $\FB$ nor $\FB_M$ are abelian or exact categories, so there is no general notion of exactness or, even, of kernels.
-In order to recover some of those notions, we work in a slightly enriched version of the category $\FB$.
+Unfortunately $\FB$ is not an abelian or an exact category, so there is no general notion of exactness or, even, of kernel.
+In order to recover some of these notions, we work in a slightly enriched version of the category $\FB$.
 The category of \jdef{fiber bundles with a section}, \FBS, has objects